Students learn all grammar by memorizing examples first. Then they learn the rules that make each example work.

 From the very first week, students watch and understand narrated stories and answer questions in Latin about them.

-Picta Dicta Latin Primer is an introduction to reading Latin designed for elementary-aged students (grades 3rd - 6th).
-It is a multimedia course, not only with readings and workbook exercises--but videos and app-based exercises as well.
+Picta Dicta Latin Primer is a first introduction to reading Latin suitable for either elementary or secondary students.
+It is a multimedia course, not only with readings and workbook exercises—but videos and app-based exercises as well.
 Students learn through all four language pathways (reading, writing, speaking, and hearing), which makes it both more enjoyable for them to learn and easier to retain.
-It is a hybrid digital-print curriculum, so it can be taught in a classroom with or without personal devices.

 The approach to teaching is hybrid, incorporating elements from both the reading method (which emphasizes examples) and the grammatical method (which emphasizes rules).
 Students begin each lesson by memorizing Latin words, phrases, or sentences for illustrated examples.
 These examples are carefully chosen to demonstrate the grammatical concept taught in the lesson.